mathjax/MathJax/docs/source/tex.rst

 -----------

-The `noUndefined` extension causes undefined control sequences to be shown as their macro names rather than produce an error message.
+The `noUndefined` extension causes undefined control sequences to be shown as their macro names rather than generating error messages.
 So ``$X_{\xxx}$`` would display as an "X" with a subscript consiting of the text ``\xxx`` in red.

-To enable and configure this extension, use for example
+This extension is loaded by all the combined configuration files that include the TeX input processor.
+To enable the `noUndefined` extension in your own configuration, or to modify its parameters, add something like the following ro your :meth:`MathJax.Hub.Config()` call:

 .. code-block:: javascript

-    extensions: ["TeX/noUndefined.js", ...],
     TeX: {
+      extensions: ["noUndefined.js"],
       noUndefined: {
         attributes: {
           mathcolor: "red",
           mathbackground: "#FFEEEE",
           mathsize: "90%"
         }
       }
     }

 The ``attributes`` setting specifies attributes to apply to the ``mtext`` element that encodes the name of the undefined macro.
-The default settings set ``mathcolor`` to ``"red"``, but do not set any other attributes.
+The default values set ``mathcolor`` to ``"red"``, but do not set any other attributes.
 This example sets the background to a light pink, and reduces the font size slightly.